Life Time cuts 300 Twin Cities employees due to coronavirus effects

 Life Time has about 1,600 corporate employees at its Chanhassen campus.
 Its millwork team builds the fitness company's lockers and cabinetry for both new clubs and refurbishings of older locations.

-The layoffs won’t impact the millwork team’s entire staff, Natalie Bushaw, a Life Time spokeswoman, said on Wednesday.
+The layoffs won't affect the millwork team's entire staff, Natalie Bushaw, a Life Time spokeswoman, said on Wednesday.

 Life Time has about 150 clubs and no plans to close any of them, Bushaw said.
 In all, the layoffs represent a 1% reduction in the company's total workforce, she said.